February 16, 2019

 Dear Clients & Friends:

-Here it is already March and we are well into tax season.
-We are meeting with our business clients to get the information we need to complete Corporate and Partnership returns.
-Our individual clients have received their information and are starting to come in as well.
+Here it is the middle of February and tax season is in full swing.
+We are meeting with our business clients to get started on corporate returns and many of our individual clients have received and are bringing their information in.
 In January, we mailed organizers to our individual clients.
-If you didn’t receive one but would like to, please call our office today.
+If you did not receive one but would like to, please call our office today.

 Please call our office for an appointment as soon as you receive all of your tax information.
 We try to use the first-in, first-out method when preparing returns, so the sooner you bring in all your information, the sooner we will be able to prepare your return and get it back to you.
 We are looking forward to meeting with you in the coming weeks and assisting you with your financial and tax preparation needs.